oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 but provide no information to the receiving application.
 Field names and enumerated strings selected from a dozen possibliities contain less than four *bits* of information, while the strings themselves may be half a dozen to hundreds of *bytes* of data.
-Directly converting display-oriented JSON data to CBOR format does not achieve the conciseness for which CBOR was designed.
-Instead, information modeling is key to effectively using both binary data formats such as Protobuf and CBOR and text formats such as XML and JSON.
+By distinguishing information from data, information modeling is key to effectively using both binary data formats such as Protobuf and CBOR and text formats such as XML and JSON.

 \* *Note: all references to information assume independent uniformly-distributed values.